-The CEO discharges his responsibility for the day-to-day management of the business through delegating elements of his authority to other Company's executives and with the assistance of the Management Committee.
+The CEO discharges their responsibility for the day-to-day management of the business through delegating elements of his authority to other Company's executives and with the assistance of the Management Committee.
 The CEO is the chair of the Management Committee (see below).

-The CEO is also acting as a key function holder for distribution and as the "Responsible for Compliance" with the anti-money laundering ("AML") framework, i.e. the accountable senior manager ("ASM") for the Company.
+The CEO is also acting as a key function holder for distribution and as the "Responsible for Compliance" with the Responsible for Compliance with the professional obligations relating to the fight against money laundering and terrorist financing, i.e. the accountable senior manager ("ASM") for the Company.